gomods/athens/docs/content/configuration/storage.md

 ## Disk

-This storage type is the same as memory but allows to set location of root folder where data should be stored.
-To properly configure it you need to include in config file:
+Disk storage allows modules to be stored on a file system.
+The location on disk where modules will be stored can be configured.

 ##### config: